FAQ

 For the Community FAQ

-What do I need to ask and know before I agree to renting out my Home (or my Business) as a Film Location?
+What do I need to ask and know before I agree to renting out my home (or my business) as a film location?

-Will they have a Film permit issued by FilmLA?
-If the answer is no… hang up or shut the door.
-That’s the End of the discussion!
+• If the answer is no, hang up or shut the door.
+That’s the end of the discussion!

-FYI ~ A Film Permit is a legally required License issued by FilmLA, LA County’s non-profit governing organization which authorizes a Production Company to legally film specifically determined scenes as outlined and designated within the description of said Film Permit.
+• FYI: A film permit is a legally required license issued by FilmLA, LA County’s non-profit governing organization, which authorizes a production company to legally film specifically determined scenes as outlined and designated within the description of said film permit.

 So here are some other questions to ask the Location Manager: